“What did you just say?”

 Until the age of four, the most upsetting event in my child’s life had been the moment he’d realized that Greg, the character who wore the yellow shirt on The Wiggles, had been replaced by another man who didn’t quite cut the mustard as far as my little guy was concerned.
 But I changed all that one day in early December 2008.
 The same day I realized, as I bawled my brains out all the way home from Staples, that parents are simply not perfect.
 Sometimes the things we’re the most frightened of our kids discovering are the very topics we expose them to ourselves.
 All the way home the images of his darling little face contorted in fear played over and over in my mind like a broken reel of film, while his husky little voice stuttering,”Me!
 I said it….it was just me!” echoed painfully in my ears.

-The realization that I’d repeatedly accused my four year old child of lying to me when all he was trying to do was make conversation still makes me sick.
+The realization that I’d repeatedly accused my four year old child of lying to me when all he was trying to do was make conversation still makes me physically sick.
 In my attempt to protect him after assuming the worst, I’d managed to do just the opposite.
 I’d allowed my own insecurities, angsts, and fears to rule my thoughts.
-The bottom line was, he hadn’t learned an unkind word from another child.
-He’d learned it from me.
+The bottom line was, he hadn’t learned the unkind word from another child.
+He’d now learned it from his mother.
 And he hadn’t been bullied on the playground by kids at his daycare.
 He’d been bullied by me.

-The reality of those truths haunt me to this very day.
+The reality of those truths quite honestly haunt me to this very day.

 When all was said and done, I’m sure it won’t surprise anyone to hear that the first question out of my son’s mouth after successfully pointing out the sign with the weird L was, “What did you think I said?”
 I’d had to make the very quick decision to either be honest or lie to cover my tracks.
 At the end of the day, I chose to take the honest route because he deserved an explanation of my behavior.
 I’d scared the heck out of him and it was important to me that I make him understand, even in some small way, why I’d become so easily and quickly upset.

-As I sit here and reflect on that day, it literally makes me laugh out loud to think about the fact that only an hour before that unfortunate event in the parking lot, I’d thought the most horrifying part of my day would be the moment when, after tasting a sample of pumpkin pie offered to him by an employee at Sam’s Club, my son had looked at me and loudly exclaimed, “Mom!
+These days, when I reflect on that day, it literally makes me laugh out loud to think about the fact that only an hour before that unfortunate event in the parking lot, I’d thought the most horrifying part of my day had been the moment when, after tasting a sample of pumpkin pie offered to him by an employee at Sam’s Club, my son had looked at me and loudly exclaimed, “Mom!
 I’m going to ask Santa to bring me pumpkin pie for Christmas!”
 Come on, let’s be honest.
 What child is so desperate for really good baked goods that he feels the need to resort to asking Santa for them?

 Having said all of that, while I will never claim to be worthy of the title of Mother of the Year, I’ve certainly learned a lot about parenting in the last few years.
 I’ve learned that while it’s the single most rewarding role I will ever play, it’s also the most terrifying.
 My need to protect my son from the ugliness that he will no doubt encounter as he makes his way through life is always simmering just below the surface of my mind.
 I used to think that another role that I play, the one of a middle school teacher, made me more sensitive to issues like bullying and cruelty toward others, but in the end, I realize that the truth is….all bets are off when it comes to being a mom.
 I know I can’t protect my little guy from all the evils in the world, but what I can do is work to help him gain the tools he’ll need to handle them when they do rear their ugly heads.
-More importantly, I can provide him with as much love, laughter, and exposure to all that is wonderful about this thing called life as I possibly can.
 After doing so, I’ll only be able to hope that when he does face dark times, he’ll have the confidence and experience to face them with strength, character, and courage.

 Just beyond the doors of a company that has made the motto that was easy. a common expression among Americans, I ended up having one of the most difficult and heartbreaking conversations of my life.
 And even though it’s an experience that all these years later is now just one of many memorable moments in my life as a mom, it wasn’t easy.
 It wasn’t easy at all.